vcerovski/binfix/README.md

 the symbol property `binfix::properties`, which includes a numerically given priority of the OP (which also considerably speeds up parsing.)
-The actual value of number representing priority is supposed to be immaterial since only relation to other OPs priority values is relevant.
-Defining new same-priority OPs should be done via `defbinfix` with `:as` option, which may change priority values of many other OPs.
+The actual value of number representing priority is supposed to be immaterial since only relation to other Bops priority values is relevant.
+Defining new same-priority Bops should be done via `defbinfix` with `:as` option, which may change priority values of many other OPs.

 <a name="binfix-macros"></a>